survivejs/webpack-book/manuscript/loading/04_javascript.md

 ## Useful Babel Presets and Plugins

 Perhaps the greatest thing about Babel is that it’s possible to extend with presets and plugins.
-I’ve listed some interesting ones below:
+I’ve listed a collection below:

 * [babel-preset-es2015](https://www.npmjs.org/package/babel-preset-es2015) includes ES2015 features.
 * [babel-preset-es2016](https://www.npmjs.org/package/babel-preset-es2016) includes **only** ES2016 features.
 Remember to include the previous preset as well if you want both!